csev/dj4e/assn/dj4e_ads2.md

             if len(self.text) < 15 : return self.text
             return self.text[:11] + ' ...'

-Do not add the Forum model - simpley connect the `Comment` model to the `Ad` model.
+Do not add the Forum model - simply connect the `Comment` model to the `Ad` model.
 Of course do the mirations once you have modified the model successfully.

 (2) Merge the `CommentForm` from `forums/forms.py` into your `forms.py`.